Azure/wordpress-linux-appservice/WordPress/wordpress_multisite_installation.md

    | WORDPRESS_MULTISITE_TYPE | subdomain   |
    | CUSTOM_DOMAIN | <custom_domain>   |

+* You can now create individual sub-sites from the WordPress Admin dashboard, and the corresponding sub-domain must be mapped to either the App Service or the Azure Front Door, using the same procedure as described above.
+Please note that you do not need to configure any Application Settings for these subdomains.
+Optionally, if you want to avoid mapping each individual sub-domain every time you add a new sub-site, you can simply map the wild-card domain (ex: _*.contoso.com_) with your resource.
+The procedure for mapping a wild-card domain is the same as for any other domain.

 ### Important Notes
 * A custom domain is mandatory for subdomain-based multi-site installations.

 * Do not add **https://** or **http://** prefix when adding the custom domain value for your App Setting.
 It should be just your domain name (ex: _contoso.com_).

-* In the case of subdomain multisite, you can either integrate a wild card domain or required individual subdomains with your resource.
-Here, the resource can be either the App Service or an Azure Front Door.
-However, please note that in the CUSTOM_DOMAIN Application Setting, you should always pass the primary domain name (non-wild card).

 * You can access your site only with the domain that is used for multi-site installation.
 Trying to access it via another domain might result in _"Error while establishing database connection"_ or _"too many redirections"_ errors.
 For instance, if you have used a custom domain (ex: _contoso.com_) to install the multi-site, and then try to access it via the default App Service domain (ex: _contoso.azurewebsites.net_), it might not work.